Hans Christian Andersen Awards

 2014 Hans Christian Andersen Award Announced

-The United States Board on Books for Young People (USBBY) is pleased to announce that artist Bryan Collier and author Jacqueline Woodson have been nominated for the 2014 Hans Christian Andersen Award.
-Frequently referred to as the "Little Nobel Prize," the Hans Christian Andersen Medal is considered the highest international recognition given to an author and illustrator of children's books.
+The United States Board on Books for Young People (USBBY) is pleased to announce that artist Roger Mello from Brazil and author Nahoko Uehasi from Japan have received the 2014 Hans Christian Andersen Award.
+Frequently referred to as the "Little Nobel Prize," the Hans Christian Andersen Medal is considered the highest international recognition given to an author and illustrator of children´s books.
 Read more...

 Past U.S. Winners of the Hans Christian Andersen Medal